COSC-499-W2023/year-long-project-team-8/docs/weekly_logs/team_logs/team_log.md

 - #235 deletion of chat if product is marked as picked up or deleted
 - #225 Display user's reviews fe
 - #219 Filtering and ordering posts
+- move map feature to the bottom of the pages #246
+- add more functionality to the map page #247
+- make the edit profile page look more similar to the rest of the pages #248

 ### Burnup Chart